CloudLabs-MOC/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M05-Unit 6 Create a front door for a highly available web application using the Azure portal.md

 + Task 1: Create two instances of a web app
 + Task 2: Create a Front Door for your application
-+ Task 3: View Azure Front Door in action
++ Task 3: View Azure Front Door in action (Ready only)

 ## Estimated time: 30 minutes